SoftingIndustrial/datafeed-edge-connector/edgeconnector-siemens/README.md

 **dataFEED edgeConnector Siemens** uses a floating license mechanism.
 A working floating license server is required to have **dataFEED edgeConnector Siemens** successfully licensed.

-Please see the [License README file](../Licenses/README.md) for further details.
+Please see the [License README page](Licenses/README.md) for further details.

 ### Softing License

-The license activation for **dataFEED edgeConnector Siemens** is described in the [README file of the Softing License Server](Licenses/SoftingLicenseServer/README.md).
+The license activation for **dataFEED edgeConnector Siemens** is described at the [README page](Licenses/SoftingLicenseServer/README.md) of the Softing License Server.

 #### License Server Connection Configuration